khaors/geocompr/main.md

 <!-- Is that right?
 I mean, the units DESCRIPTION says "Support for measurement units in R vectors, matrices and arrays".
 Since raster datasets are just matrices, units might be easily used with them?-->
 Units are of equal importance in the case of raster data.
-However, so far **sf** is the only spatial package that supports units, meaning that people working on raster data should approach changes in the units of analysis (e.g., converting pixel widths from imperial to decimal units) with care.
+However, so far **sf** is the only spatial package that supports units, meaning that people working on raster data should approach changes in the units of analysis (for example, converting pixel widths from imperial to decimal units) with care.
 The `new_raster` object (see above) uses a UTM projection with meters as units.
 Consequently, its resolution is also given in meters but you have to know it, since the `res()` function simply returns a numeric vector.